Do you want to learn how to train athletes and teams effectively to enhance performance?

 The HPU supports student teaching and research across all degree types.
 Our undergraduates in sports therapy, sports performance and coaching, and sports and exercise science use the HPU for some of their modules, with both beginners and professional sports persons recruited to take part.
 This gives students experience in managing the practical physiological tests, as well helping them develop soft skills such as communication and teamwork.

 Additionally the HPU supports a range of placement activities.
-Our Masters students can take a 12-week placement, while undergraduates have the option to use the HPU during our optional Placement Year.
+Undergraduate students have the option to use the HPU during our optional Placement Year, while our Masters students can take a 12-week placement.
 Along with continuing the work with individual athletes, students who have a placement year as part of their course also assist with sports science workshops held at the HPU for local schools.
 These workshops are tailored to the National Curriculum for PE, and give our students experience of working with teachers and young people.

 Our course enables you to pursue advanced study into sport coaching, forge a career in physical education through PGCE or SIGMA pathways, or immediately begin your sport-related career.
 Possible career paths include: